Macintosh Quadra 605: Overclocking

-Overclocking the Quadra 605 family of machines has been historically popular, with many users undertaking a simple resistor mod to increase the computer's speed to 33MHz from the standard 25MHz, with higher speeds available by injecting an alternative clock source instead of the onboard clock.
+Overclocking the Quadra 605 family of machines has been historically popular, with many users undertaking a simple resistor mod to increase the computer's speed to 33 MHz from the standard 25 MHz, with higher speeds available by injecting an alternative clock source instead of the onboard clock.

-In 2024 it was discovered that the onboard clock generator was actually directly programmable through software, allowing a range of speeds to be selected with no hardware modifications, often up to bus speeds of 40MHz.
+In 2024 it was discovered that the onboard clock generator was actually directly programmable through software, allowing a range of speeds to be selected with no hardware modifications, often up to bus speeds of 40 MHz.
 Further speed and stability improvements can be made by moving the resistor which selects the SCSI chip's clock from the location which uses the bus frequency to the location that uses half the bus frequency, by replacing the CPU with a higher speed grade part, and by replacing the MC88920 chip (which produces a number of clock outputs for distribution around the logic board based on the input from the clock generator) with a compatible, higher speed grade, MC88916.
-Faster RAM, ROM and VRAM is only likely needed if attempting overclocks beyond 50MHz as the software adds wait states to compensate for higher clock speeds.
+Faster RAM, ROM and VRAM is only likely needed if attempting overclocks beyond 50 MHz as the software adds wait states to compensate for higher clock speeds.

 As they use the same chipset, the software also works with the LC 575 family of all-in-one Macs.